Bucky2001/personal-mapty/README.md

 This is a personal project done during the learning of javaScript

-this project load map of your current location and add wor in between cycling or walikind and do some calculation and save the progres in local storage
+this project load map of your current location and add work in between cycling or walking and doing some calculation and save the progress in local storage